Troubled south Minneapolis block renews calls for help from police, City Hall

 Minneapolis may yet serve as a national model for a new approach to public safety, but not if it doesn’t first “protect its most vulnerable citizens,” according to Sarah Lageson, an assistant professor at the School of Criminal Justice at Rutgers University-Newark.

-Like her neighbors, Devika Ghai sees the block’s problems as a symptom of a general neglect by city leaders, but she isn’t convinced that more police is the answer.
-After Floyd’s death, she said, much of the country woke up to the reality that its “Black and brown” citizens have long known, of a public safety system that has touted justice for all, but rarely delivered.
+Like her neighbors, Devika Ghai sees the block’s problems as a symptom of general neglect by city leaders, but she isn’t convinced that more police are the answer.
+After Floyd’s death, she said, much of the country woke up to the reality that its “Black and brown” citizens have long known: a public safety system that has touted justice for all but rarely delivered.

 “There just isn’t any political will to address any fundamental issues here, which is people don’t have housing, people don’t have dignified employment and people are criminalized over and over again, so people end up in criminalized industries,” Ghai said.
 “I think the problem is that there’ve been so few alternatives for so long.”